katalys/woo-1o/trunk/readme.txt

 - Close sales faster at point of discovery when possible
 - Generating more sales, every day
 - Paying only for sales that really happen
+- Driving more traffic to your website
+- Making connections with prospective customers for your products/services
+- Attracting qualified leads to sign up for your mailing list
+- Generating additional SEO-friendly links from publishers

 *********